The Australian thoroughbred is a success story that is inextricably linked to the very development of the nation.

 As strong as the industry is nationally, it is the Hunter Valley farms that are at its centre.

-The farms of the region produce almost half the thoroughbreds born in Australia each year and the Hunter is home to the world’s second largest of thoroughbred studs behind the US state of Kentucky.
+The farms of the region produce almost half the thoroughbreds born in Australia each year and the Hunter is home to the world’s second largest concentration of thoroughbred studs.

 For the first 150 years of European settlement, the Australian thoroughbred population was dominated by English bloodlines.
 Stallions such as Musket (the sire of the great Carbine), Lochiel, Valais and Delville Wood are prolific in the pedigrees of the first half of the 20th century.

-But it was the Irish-bred Star Kingdom who arrived in 1951 who did more than any other horse to shape the local breed.
+However, it was the Irish-bred Star Kingdom who did more than any other horse to shape the local breed after arriving in NSW in 1951.

-Star Kingdom, who raced as Star King in England, proved a perfect match for the local appetite for horses with speed ahead of stamina.
+Racing as Star King in England, Star Kingdom proved a perfect match for the local appetite for horses with speed ahead of stamina.

 History of Thoroughbred Breeders Australia